 If you deal with dullness or uneven texture on your face, you might want to try using a product that contains salicylic acid.
 It helps to clear out dirt and debris from your pores and can help improve the appearance of dull, uneven skin tone.

-Salicylic acid effectively treats acne, melasma, and post-inflammatory hyperpigmentation in darker skin types without side effects.
+Salicylic acid effectively treats acne, melasma, and post-inflammatory hyperpigmentation in darker skin tones without side effects.

 Best Uses For Salicylic Acid